thepriyanshujangid/aosp_releases/LineageOS.md

-# 17-November-2024
+# 21-March-2025

 This ROM includes the following extra packages:-
 * MIUI Camera
 * MIUI Dolby
 * Xiaomi Parts
-* KernelSU

-Additional Notes
+* Rom is pre-rooted with KernelSU-Legacy

+Changelogs:
-* This build is based on the initial Android 15 release.
+* This is Android 15 QPR1 with March 2025 security patches
-* FTS panel is supported.
+* Switch to Scarlet kernel

+Other changes are same as evox & crDroid